yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-security/managed-authentication.md

 To configure Okta federated authentication in YugabyteDB Managed, you need the following application properties:

 - Client ID and secret of the application you created.
 These are provided on the **General** tab.
 - Your Okta domain.
-Click your account name in the top right corner of the Okta dashboard; the domain is displayed under your account name.
+Click your account name in the top right corner of the Okta Admin Console; the domain is displayed under your account name.

 For more information, refer to [App integrations](https://help.okta.com/oie/en-us/content/topics/apps/apps_apps.htm) in the Okta Identity Engine documentation.